dataconstant/StockManager/README.md

 assignment is entirely my own work, with exceptions given below.

 I Mansoor Ali Halari declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

+I Dileep Vemula declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

 ### Inspiration